Editing the Terrain – Contour Edits

 Working on entire contour groups

-You can delete an entire contour group from the right-click menu of the yellow dashed line.
+You can delete an entire contour group from the right-click menu of any contour line.

 Finally, you can export all the contours of a contour group from the same right-click menu.